US Capitol riot: Donald Trump defends remarks as 'totally appropriate' | DW | 12.01.2021

 When asked about whether he bears responsibility for the violence, the president said his remarks at a rally proceeding the storming of the building were "totally appropriate."

+"They've analyzed my speech in my words and my final paragraph, my final sentence, and everybody to the tee just thought it was totally appropriate," the president said ahead of a trip to Texas.

-Last Wednesday, Trump addressed a crowd of his supporters at a rally in Washington, imploring them to "fight'' to stop the "steal" of the election.
+Last Wednesday, Trump addressed a crowd of his supporters at a rally in Washington, imploring them to "fight'' and show "strength" to stop the "steal" of the election.

 He encouraged them to march on the Capitol just minutes before the crowed stormed the building.